Red Tank!: History

 They have recorded with Jalipaz Nelson of Audioconfusion, who has worked with other Phoenix bands such as AJJ, Playboy Manbaby, Dogbreth, and Diners.
 The band refers to him as a "legend and a mentor".

 Red Tank! have been compared to "the snottier sides of No Age, Ty Segall, and Harlem".

 Red Tank! initially formed in 2010 as a side-project of band leader Clipper Arnold.
 They began releasing music and playing locally in earnest in 2011.
 Red Tank! also incorporated a new lineup in 2014.

 They have done both shorter and more extensive West Coast touring in January 2015, as well as July 2015, and December 2015 through January 2016.
 They have also performed during the SXSW music festival in Austin, Texas twice, once in March 2015 and again in 2016.

 On July 8, Red Tank! set out on their third full West Coast tour in support of their new album, "BIO/FEEDBACK".
 They embarked on their fourth full West Coast tour on December 7.

-The band did an East Coast tour in July and August of 2017 and have stated they are working on a new record.
+The band did an East Coast tour in July and August 2017 and have stated they are working on a new record.

-Red Tank! self-released their "Things Fall Apart" single in August of 2017 and their "X" EP in September of 2017.
+Red Tank! self-released their "Things Fall Apart" single in August 2017 and their "X" EP in September 2017.
 They released a single called "Chains" in 2020, and a cover of Les Rallizes Dénudés' "Night of the Assassins" in 2021.
-They also released a remastered version of their first record "Squalor in the Year of Black Magic" in June of 2021.
+They also released a remastered version of their first record "Squalor in the Year of Black Magic" in June 2021.

 "Dreams & Monsters" was released by Red Tank! in March 2022.
 It's their first full-length release since 2016's "Bio/Feedback", excluding the "Squalor" remaster.
 According to the release notes, "[i]t’s a record largely inspired by the latent fantasy and horror in the political imagination -- and the path to a new world as a process of constant becoming."
 It was recorded at Kingsize Soundlabs, Rec Center (a DIY venue in Los Angeles), and home studios.